Second man, aged 51, arrested on suspicion of murder after death of Blackpool pensioner

 The body of Malcolm Frary, 76, was found at his home in Eccleston Road after emergency services attended at around 4.35pm on Saturday (January 1).

-Police have not revealed his cause of death at this stage, but a post mortem examination has taken place and his death is now being treated as murder.
+Police have not revealed the cause of death at this stage, but a post mortem examination has taken place and his death is now being treated as murder.

 On New Year's Day, a 43-year-old man from Blackpool was arrested on suspicion of murder and taken into custody.